yboulaamane/cdd-toolbox/README.md

 - [MolAiCal](https://molaical.github.io/) - Useful for binding free energy calculations.
 - [ChemMine Tools](https://chemminetools.ucr.edu/) - Provide a collection of cheminformatics and computational chemistry tools.
 - [MayaChemTools](http://www.mayachemtools.org/index.html) - A growing collection of Perl and Python scripts, modules, and classes designed to support diverse daily computational discovery needs.
 - [SCBDD](http://www.scbdd.com/) - An online platform containing a series of software and web servers that can assist in cheminformatics and drug discovery.
+- [Click2Drug](https://www.click2drug.org/) - Deployed by the Swiss Institute of Bioinformatics, presents an extensive compilation of CADD software, databases, and web services.
+This collection categorizes tools based on their application field, aiming to encompass the entire drug design pipeline.

 ## Cheminformatics free courses